 Brain chemistry also plays an important role in sleep since the mind must be cleared of worries and stressors in order to drift off to dreamland.
 Two key neurotransmitters that greatly influence sleep are GABA and serotonin.
 GABA reduces anxiety to quiet a racing mind for mental calmness.
 Serotonin, on the other hand, supports a positive mood.
 Both GABA and serotonin levels can be boosted using natural amino acid supplements that provide the precursor nutrients to increase neurotransmitter levels.

 Treat insomnia by discovering the root cause

 With so many variables that can impact sleep, it’s important to work with a provider that can investigate all aspects of sleep dysregulation, understand the contributing factors, and formulate an effective treatment plan.

 If you can’t seem to get to the bottom of your poor sleep patterns, schedule an appointment with one of our naturopathic doctors.
-Located in Solana Beach in San Diego County, CA, Spark Health Integrative Medicine takes a whole-body approach to your healthcare, so you can rest assured we will leave no rock unturned when it comes to finding a solution for your sleepless nights.
+Located in Solana Beach in San Diego County, CA, Spark Health naturopathic health clinic takes a whole-body approach to your healthcare, so you can rest assured we will leave no rock unturned when it comes to finding a solution for your sleepless nights.
 Contact us to book your consultation!

 Article written by Dr. Aliza Cicerone, ND, FABNO